 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about levetiracetam

-- Levetiracetam solution
+- Levetiracetam Tablets

-- Levetiracetam tablets
+- Levetiracetam Injection

 - Levetiracetam (Advanced Reading)